Code-Institute-Submissions/Zoe34-my-photography_JulyResub/README.md

 From the repository of the project navigate into settings and change the branch to Main Branch.
 The changes were saved and the link can be opened here: https://zoe34.github.io/my-photography/

+Credits:
+The camera icon was taken from font awesome.
+W3Schools was frequantly used to check code.
+Images were provided by Pixabay.com for the gallery and Pexels.com. for the main page.